phalcon-orphanage/docs/en/reference/micro.rst

 Routes with Parameters
 ^^^^^^^^^^^^^^^^^^^^^^
-Define parameters in routes as easy as we saw.
-We only must enclose the parameter name in brackets.
-We can force the parameter has a format based on a regular expression and so be sure that the data has the correct data type.
+Defining parameters in routes as very easy as demonstrated above.
+The parameter name has to be enclosed in brackets.
+Parameter formatting is also available using regular expressions to ensure consistency of data.
+This is demonstrated in the example below:

 .. code-block:: php